fraterrisus/walkthroughs/aethus/items.md

 *Where:* Crafted at the [Crafting Bench](#crafting-bench).

+*Blueprint:* In the Gold Ore drill outbuilding, up on the hill behind delta.

 *Cost:* 2x [Meteorite Bar](#meteorite-bar), 2x (1x) [Dust Ruby Powder](#dust-ruby-powder)

 Used to make [Cargo Drones](#cargo-drone), [Fuel Rod Housings](#fuel-rod-housing), [Drill Bits](#drill-bit), and [Buildkits](#buildkit).